ZenitechSoftware/visa-js/README.md

 - `mapRefsToObjects` is a function that receives an array of references to objects and returns an array of objects (`Promise`, callback and sync return are supported).
 Each object should contain attributes (properties) required to evaluate rules.
 The function is called when access to object by reference is checked.

 ## Check permission
-Use `visa.check` function to check permission.
-The outcome is a `Promises` that is resolved if access is granted and rejected with `visa.Unauthorized` error if access is denied.
+Use `visa.check()` function to check permission.
+The outcome is a `Promise` that is resolved if access is granted and rejected with `visa.Unauthorized` error if access is denied.

-Check for `subject` permission to perform `operation1` on ALL instances of `object1`:
+Check for `subject` permission to perform `operation1` on any instance of `object1`:
 ```js
 visa.check(subject).can.operation1.object1();
 ```